Content Index

 if task is not None:

-And if at any point, we are asked to change the validation or add more, we have to make changes on both sides.
+#TO DO And if at any time, we are asked to change the validation or add more, we have to make changes on both sides.

-Luckily, in the case of Flask, there is a package that greatly facilitates the process and the specified logic, the WTForms package provides several fields to which we can apply validations on the server side, and through Jinja, we can represent these fields easily to be converted to HTML form fields; these fields are actually properties that correspond to a class that inherits from FlaskForm to whose fields/properties we can define validations; a typical validation class looks like:
+Luckily, in the case of Flask, there is a package that greatly facilitates the process and the specified logic.
+The WTForms package provides several fields to which we can apply server-side validations, and through Jinja, we can easily represent these fields so that they are converted to HTML form fields; these fields are actually properties that correspond to a class that inherits from FlaskForm, to whose fields/properties we can define validations; a typical validation class looks like:

 from flask_wtf import FlaskForm